VSPP Local Parliamentary Conventions

 Local Parliamentary Conventions

-In 2024, the Victorian Department of Education will provide the opportunity for up to EIGHT secondary schools to host a Local Parliamentary Convention as part of VSPP.
+In 2026, the Victorian Department of Education will provide the opportunity for up to SIX primary and secondary schools to host a Local Parliamentary Convention as part of VSPP.
 Each convention involves exploration of a political question and culminates in a day of guest speakers, debate and a final vote on the chosen topic, simulating a parliamentary vote.
 Schools are strongly encouraged to invite other local schools to participate on the day to strengthen the diversity of perspectives on the day and share the benefits of the event more broadly.

 The program provides the opportunity for schools to: